‘It’s about time’: Lawmakers renew push to make daylight saving time permanent - NewsBreak

 Dr. Cheng says studies show staying on daylight saving time could lead to an increase in car accidents, heart attacks, and strokes, because going off standard time disrupts our body’s internal clock.

 “Our body has a natural clock called the circadian rhythm.
 It’s driven by sunlight in the morning and reduced exposure to sunlight in the evening,” Cheng said.
-New push to pass pro-union bill in Congress
+11 things you can do to adjust to losing that hour of sleep when daylight saving time starts

 Some lawmakers also prefer permanent standard time.